hobson/pug/README.rst

     git clone https://github.com/hobson/pug.git

-If your a user and not a developer, and have an up-to-date posix OS with the postgres, xml2, and xlst development packages installed, then just use ``pip``.
+If you're a user and not a developer, and have an up-to-date posix OS with the postgres, xml2, and xlst development packages installed, then just use ``pip``.

 ::